Frequently Asked Questions (FAQ)

 show Content B 17.
 I cannot submit my application.
 My status says I have not uploaded all documents.
 What shall I do now?

 You should first check your application carefully.
 An upload might have failed or something may not have been saved correctly.

 While working with the Online Application System you will notice some fields that are marked in bold.
-These fields must be filled out in order to proceed with the application process.
+These fields must be filled in in order to proceed with the application process.
 If one of these fields is left empty or the required document is not uploaded, you cannot submit your application.
 Please check and complete this information and try to submit your application again.
-If a document or data is not available, contact us.
+If a document or data is not available or you still face technical problems, contact us.

 Please note: An incomplete application file will not be processed and willingly providing us with incorrect data may also lead to a retrospective refusal.